 Before leaving Catherine watched the dancers rehearsing the romantic Ballet The Two Pigeons.
 Ballet also has a more sentimental value for Duchess.
 Both Prince George and Princess Charlotte are taking Ballet lessons.
 Speaking to English National Ballet director Tamara Rojo, during a visit to the Princess Diana garden at Kensington Palace in summer 2017, Duchess said, ” Charlotte absolutely loves dancing.”

 For the artistic visit, Duchess chose to bring back another piece from her impressive wardrobe.
-She was wearing pink Oscar de la Renta Skirt suit.
-The ensemble consists of peplum jacket and wool Skirt.
-Emma4AboutRoyal mentioned that Duchess first wore the ensemble on Queen’s pre-christmas lunch in December 2016.
+She was wearing a pink Oscar de la Renta Skirt suit.
+The ensemble consists of a peplum jacket and wool Skirt.
+Emma4AboutRoyal mentioned that Duchess first wore the ensemble on Queen’s pre-Christmas lunch in December 2016.

 The jacket features a pointed collar, button-up front and a pleating flared hem and retailed for $2190.
 The designer described the colour as ‘ultraviolet’.
 The skirt features a full shape with box pleating.
 The flared skirt retailed for US$1,290.
-The skirt suit was from label’s Ready-to-wear Fall/Winter 2015 Collection.
+The skirt suit was from the label’s ready-to-wear Fall/Winter 2015 Collection.